astronomer/docs/astro/set-up-scim-provisioning.md

 2. In the Cloud UI, click Astronomer logo in the upper left corner to open your Organization page.
 Then, click **Settings** > **Authentication**.
 3. In the **Advanced Settings** menu, click **Edit Settings**, then click the **SCIM integration** toggle to on.
 4. Copy the **SCIM Integration URL** that appears.
-5. In the Okta admin dashboard, add SCIM provisioning to your existing Astro app integration and configure the following values:
+5. In the Okta admin dashboard, add SCIM provisioning to your existing Astro app integration.
+Then, open your app in Okta and go to **Provisioning** > **Integration** to configure the following values:

     - **Supported provisioning actions**: Select **Push New Users**, **Push Profile Updates**, and **Push Groups**.
     - **SCIM connector base URL**: Enter the SCIM integration URL you copied from the Cloud UI.
+    - **Unique identifier field for users**: `email`.
     - **Authentication Mode**: Choose **HTTP Header** and paste your Organization API token in the **Bearer** field.

     See [Okta documentation](https://help.okta.com/en-us/Content/Topics/Apps/Apps_App_Integration_Wizard_SCIM.htm) for more information about setting up SCIM provisioning.